LOT Polish Airlines: Post-1989 LOT Polish Airlines

 LOT became the eleventh full member of the Star Alliance in 2003.
 Pictured is a Boeing 737-500 in the alliance's special livery (2009).

 Expansion of LOT's route network continued in the early 2000s and the potential of the airline's hub at Warsaw Chopin Airport to become a major transit airport was realised.
-In 2000 LOT took delivery of its largest-ever order of 11 aircraft, and by 2001 it had reached a milestone passengers-carried figure of 3 million customers in one year; the expansion led to the reconstruction of much of LOT's ground infrastructure, and by 2002 a new central Warsaw head office was opened on Ul.
-17 Stycznia.
-On 26 October 2003, LOT, after the collapse of the Qualiflyer Group, became the 14th member of the Star Alliance.
+In 2000 LOT took delivery of its largest ever order of 11 aircraft, and by 2001 it carried a record 3 million customers in one year.
+This expansion led to the reconstruction of much of LOT's ground infrastructure, and by 2002 a new central Warsaw head office was opened.
+On 26 October 2003, after the collapse of the Qualiflyer Group, LOT became the 14th member of the Star Alliance.
 By 2006 a new base of operations, with the reconstruction of Warsaw Chopin Airport, had opened, thus allowing LOT's full transit airline potential to be developed for the first time.
 The new airport was much larger than any previous airport in Poland.
-In that same year, Pope Benedict XVI returned to Rome on a LOT flight following his pilgrimage to Poland.

-LOT created low-cost arm Centralwings in 2004; however, the company was dissolved and reincorporated into LOT after just five years of operations due to its long-term unprofitability and LOT's desire to redeploy aircraft within its own fleet.
+LOT created the low-cost carrier Centralwings in 2004; however, the company was dissolved and reincorporated into LOT after just five years of operations due to its long-term unprofitability and LOT's desire to redeploy aircraft within its own fleet.